Protanancus: Paleobiology

+Dental mesowear of P. macinnesi from Maboko in Kenya suggests that it was a browser that foraged in shrublands and woodlands.
 Fossils of Protanancus in China have been found in the same locations as those of Platybelodon.
 However, it appears that after living together for at least two million years, Platybelodon survived and Protanancus became extinct.
 Only in the area where Platybelodon was not present (the Siwalik) did Protanancus still thrive.
 The shape of the jaws of the two animals indicates that they had the same lifestyle, with shovel-like tusks that could pick up plant material.
 However, the tubular structure of Platybelodon's tusks indicates that this animal bore greater loads and more abrasion than Protanancus.